Allergies in dogs: we give you the keys to detecting them

 Atopic dermatitis or atopy in dogs

-It's the most common allergy in dogs, specifically skin allergies—accounting for 15% of cases.
-It occurs due to the pet's genetic predisposition to develop an inflammatory disease, as well as itchy skin in response to a substance present in the environment.
-The components that most commonly cause reactions are dust mites, tree pollen, plant pollen, fungi, and even some insects.
+Is the most common allergy which occurs in dogs, specifically due to skin allergies in dogs - in 15% of cases.
+This appears due to the genetic predisposition from the pet to develop an inflammatory disease, as well as itchy skin in response to a substance present in the environment.
+The components that most often cause reactions are dust mites, pollen from trees, plants, fungi, and even some insects.

 Flea saliva allergy